Sanaarasteh/GCRNNLoadForecasting/README.md

 # Short-Term Load Forecasting (STLF) Using Graph Convolutional Recurrent Neural Networks (GCRNN)

-This is the GitHub repository for the paper "Short-Term Load Forecasting Using Graph Convolutional Recurrent Neural Networks" (Under review in Elsevier Applied Energy).
+This is the GitHub repository for the paper "Short-Term Load Forecasting Using Graph Convolutional Recurrent Neural Networks" EAAI 2022.

 ### Brief Model Description
 In this paper, we present a **Graph Convolutional Recurrent Neural Network (GCRNN)**, based on the integration of